Admissions Policy for September 2021

 7+ (into Year 3).
 Entrance is by our own competitive test, held in January of the year of entry.
 Candidates will be invited into the Preparatory School on two separate occasions.
 We recruit about 60 pupils at this age, from a very wide range of independent and state schools.

 11+ (into Year 7).
 We recruit approximately a further 60 pupils at this age, from a very wide range of independent and state schools.
 Entrance is by our own competitive exam, held in January of the year of entry, which involves papers in English and Maths.
+Following the exam, some children are invited for interview.

-Parents of applicants are informed by an agreed date of the outcome of the application.
+Parents and carers of applicants are informed by an agreed date of the outcome of the application.
 No specific marks (raw or percentage) or grades will be given.
 The papers themselves are not released.
 Examination scripts are exempt from Section 7 of the Data Protection Act.
 The entrance test results are final and there is no appeal process.

 For Bancroft’s Preparatory School enquiries, please contact: